GraFiddle/angular-chart/README.md

 Defines which column to use and how to display it:

 ---
-##### xAxis.name : String
+##### xAxis.key : String
-The column name which identifies which value should be shown on the xAxis.
+The column key which identifies which value should be shown on the xAxis.

 ---
 ##### xAxis.displayFormat : String | Function